A Foreign Affair: Plot

 In 1947 in post-World War II Berlin, prim Iowa congresswoman Phoebe Frost arrives with a congressional committee on a fact-finding mission to investigate the morale of American occupation troops reportedly infected by a "moral malaria."
 Corruption runs rampant, with troops taking advantage of supply shortages to gain profit as well as privileges from local women.
 Military officials defend the behavior of the troops.

-Phoebe arrives with a birthday cake for a constituent's boyfriend, captain John Pringle.
+Phoebe arrives with a birthday cake for a constituent's boyfriend, Captain John Pringle.
 He trades the cake on the black market for a mattress for his lover, Erika von Schlütow.
 MPs arrive to question Erika, who had been ordered to a labor camp for brickwork but has instead been working in a nightclub, protected by her relationship with Pringle.
 The MPs order Erika to report to the denazification office, but Pringle sends them away.

 On a tour of bomb-ravaged Berlin, Phoebe notices how many American soldiers fraternize with local women.
-When Phoebe is mistaken for a local by two American soldiers, she pretends to speak only broken English and accompanies them to the Club Lorelei.
+The guide describes how they are winning over the population, but Phoebe wonders who is influencing whom.
+Slipping away from the tour, Phoebe is mistaken for a local by two American soldiers; she pretends to speak only broken English and accompanies them to the Club Lorelei, the most popular troop hangout.
 There she sees cabaret torch singer Erika von Schlütow, who is rumored to be the former mistress of either Hermann Göring or Joseph Goebbels.
 Phoebe enlists Captain Pringle to assist in her investigation of Erika, unaware that he is Erika's current lover.